 BinaryAttention: One-Bit QK-Attention for Vision and Diffusion Transformers¶

-Conference: CVPR 2026 arXiv: 2603.09582 Code: EdwardChasel/BinaryAttention Area: Model Compression Keywords: attention quantization, binary quantization, vision transformer, diffusion transformer, 1-bit attention, FlashAttention
+Keywords: attention quantization, binary quantization, vision transformer, diffusion transformer, 1-bit attention, FlashAttention

 TL;DR¶

-This paper proposes BinaryAttention, which quantizes Query and Key in Transformer attention to 1-bit binary representations and replaces floating-point dot products with XNOR + popcount bitwise operations, achieving over 2× speedup over FlashAttention2 on A100 GPUs while matching or surpassing full-precision attention across vision classification, detection, segmentation, and diffusion generation tasks.
+BinaryAttention is proposed to quantize the Query and Key in Transformer attention into 1-bit binary representations.
+By replacing floating-point dot products with XNOR + popcount bitwise operations, it achieves over \(2\times\) speedup compared to FlashAttention2 on A100 GPUs, while maintaining or even surpassing full-precision attention performance across vision classification, detection, segmentation, and diffusion generation tasks.

 Background & Motivation¶